dotnet/arcade/Documentation/Policy/ToolsetPolicy.md

 - After every shipment (previews included), all tools are brought forward to the latest appropriate release based on input from tactics.
 - As needed, dependencies can be taken on non-shipping versions of a toolset so long as tactics approves.
 - The latest shipping version of a tool should be used.
 This implies ongoing diligence to update our toolset dependencies.
 - Tools should be bootstrapped into the build where ever possible.
 It is recognized that this is not always reasonable (or even the best approach), but is still desireable as we try and get as close as possible to 'clone and build'.
+NOTE: There will still need to be provision for source-build to build "offline".

 ### VC toolset
 - VC tools are brought in via Visual Studio, preferably via the build sku.
 Given the install limitations of VS and the Windows SDK, VC tools are provided via VM images which make up our build/test pools.